-In this paper we derived necessary and sufficient conditions for the identification of the process and measurement noise covariances.
+In this paper we derived necessary and sufficient conditions for the identification of the process and measurement noise covariances for a Gauss-Markov system.
 We also provide a novel six-step successive approximation method, coupled with an adaptive gradient method, to estimate the steady-state Kalman filter gain W, unknown noise covariance matrices R, and Q, as well as the state prediction (or updated) covariance matrix \bar{P} (or P) when Q and R are identifiable.
 Moreover, we developed a novel iterative approach to obtain positive definite Q, R and \bar{P} , while ensuring that the structural assumptions on Q and R are enforced (e.g., diagonality of Q and R, if appropriate, symmetry and positive definiteness).
+We provided several approaches to estimate the unknown noise covariance R via post-fit residuals.
+We examined previous methods from the literature and heretofore undiscussed assumptions of these methods that result in largely inaccurate or unstable estimates of the unknown parameters.
+The proposed method significantly outperformed the previous ones, given the same system assumptions.